How long should my Business Phone System last?

 These days however, phone systems are made differently.
-It’s not that the quality is so much lower than it was in the past, rather, the entire outlook of what a phone system is meant to do for your business has changed — and with those changes the way phone systems are built has changed.
+It’s not that the quality is necessarily lower than it was in the past; rather, the entire outlook of what a phone system is meant to do for your business has changed — and with those changes the way phone systems are built has changed.

 With new powers come new responsibilities.

 There are a few reasons why older phone systems (like the Nortel BCM) lasted as long as they did; as well as a few reasons why you should be glad that they don’t anymore.

 Your basic PBX phone system hasn’t changed much since the 2000’s… hardware wise.

 Sure, processors have gotten much faster, and hardware has gotten much smaller, but the service it delivers has stayed more or less constant, as has the price.

 What has changed dramatically over the last 20 years however are the applications can be layered on top of your basic sending and receiving of phone calls.

 Voicemail to email, call control, voice analytics, advanced call flow architecture, mobility, presence, instant messaging; all of these applications are available today for a fraction of the price they would have been (had many of them even existed) 20 years ago.

 (above: Mitel’s MiVoice conference phone, is a great example of the advanced features that are available with new phone systems that we only dreamed of only a few years ago.)

 One of the reasons these applications are so easily integrated (or in many cases even come standard on your phone system) is because of the way phone systems are being developed these days.